House fire

 - Contact your insurance company immediately and follow instructions.

 - Be aware that burnt homes can leave potential health hazards such as asbestos, ashes (especially from burnt treated timbers) and damaged electrical wiring.
-Follow advice of the Department of Health and Human Services to reduce risk of injury and illness.
+Follow advice of the Department of Families, Fairness and Housing (DFFH) to reduce risk of injury and illness.

 - Consider food spoilage resulting from extended power failure, 4 hours or more.

-- To apply for financial assistance to help ease personal hardship, call the Municipal Recovery Manager on 0466 535 214.
+- To apply for financial assistance to help ease personal hardship, call 9490 4222 and request to be connected with the Municipal Emergency Management Officer.

 - Contact family and friends and let them know you are ok.